garrett-west13/budget-app/README.md

   - **/budget**: Django app directory containing models, views, forms, templates, and static files.
   - **manage.py**: Django management script.

-## How to Run

-To run the application locally:

-1. Clone the project repository.
-2. Navigate to the project directory.
-3. Install dependencies with `pip install -r requirements.txt`.
-4. Configure database settings in `budget_app/settings.py`.
-5. Run Django migrations with `python manage.py migrate`.
-6. Start the Django development server with `python manage.py runserver`.
-7. Access the application at `http://localhost:8000`.

 ## Deployment to Heroku